 Companies have certain obligations when sponsoring overseas employees and they can be monitored by the Department of Home Affairs at any time to ensure that they are meeting their sponsorship obligations.

 Step 2: Nomination

-The position that the company requires the overseas applicant to work in has to be selected from the Medium and Long-term Strategic Skills List (MLTSSL) or the Short-term Skilled Occupation List (STSOL).
-Each occupation on this list is coded according to the Australia and NZ Standard Classification of Occupation (ANZCO).
-In addition to this, caveats now apply to specified occupations.These either relate to work experience, salary, regional location with some being occupation specific;
+The position that the company requires the overseas applicant to work in has to be selected from the Short-term Skilled Occupation List (STSOL) or the Medium and Long-term Strategic Skills List (MLTSSL).
+Each occupation on this list is coded according to the Australia and NZ Standard Classification of Occupation (ANZSCO).
+In addition to this, caveats now apply to specified occupations.These either relate to, for example, work experience, salary, business turnover, nature of business, regional location and some being occupation specific.

-The employer also needs to demonstrate that there is a genuine need for that occupation in their business;
+The employer also needs to demonstrate that there is a genuine need for that occupation in their business.

 The amounts are as follows: